TrollRider-Kristian/military-gaming-seaplanes-model/README.md

 # military-gaming-seaplanes-model

-# this is a test of the model labeling system

-# Thanks Max!
+This is a model of American bomber and seaplane forces in the Phillipines between December 7 1941 and February 1 1942.